| > Dr May Faraj |

 Research Interests

-Dr Faraj research focuses on investigating the mechanisms linking
+The research of Dr Faraj focuses on investigating the hypothesis that elevated

-the number of atherogenic or apoB-lipoproteins (measured as plasma apoB) to the
+numbers of atherogenic or apoB-lipoproteins (measured as plasma apoB) may be a cause and not only

-particularly in post-menopausal women.
+cardiometabolic risks in these subjects.
 To investigate these hypotheses, she utilizes

-complementary in vivo, ex vivo and in vitro techniques to
+complementary in vivo, ex vivo (adipose tissue) and in vitro (adipocytes

-follow the metabolism of dietary fat (stable and radioactive isotopes studies), to
+and macrophage) techniques to follow the metabolism of dietary fat (stable and radioactive isotopes

-assess inflammation (immunohistochemistry and gene expression), to fractionate and
+studies), to assess inflammation (cytokine secretion, immunohistochemistry and gene expression), to

 |